Meet the Team

 Judith is a Chartered Accountant, with experience of working in education, manufacturing, charity and retail companies.

 Judith has a BA in French and History which helps steer some of the use of her spare time as she enjoys travel and researching local history.

 Director of Membership & Marketing

-Emma has worked in membership and education sectors since 2004.
-At FSRH she works on a continuous programme of improvement and digital development across all teams at FSRH.
+Natasha recently joined the faculty in 2022 and works on a continuous programme of improvement and digital development across all teams at FSRH.
 All with the aim of improving FSRH's digital offer to its members and developing new ways of delivering services and products on digital platforms.

 Maureen is responsible for the CRM database, ensuring the data is accurate and secure.
 She works across all teams at FSRH providing reports, CRM training, identifying and resolving problems, implementing new requirements and generally ensuring the system is up to date and meeting the needs of all users.

 After graduating with BA Degree in Events Management and Marketing, Charlotte has delivered prestigious events for The Law Society and volunteered at The London Business Show.
 Charlotte is always looking for more ways to continue her professional development.

 Outside of work, Charlotte models with her twin sister and loves to explore the many ‘Insta-worthy’ restaurants and rooftop bars across London.
 She enjoys going to the gym, film nights, shopping, and seeing her friends.